Climate Awareness and Communication

 On the 6th and 7th of May 2025, we, the Junior Change Club at Goetheschule Essen, and students from Tønder Gymnasium asked locals from Tønder, Denmark, to take part in our survey about climate change, environmental issues and climate communication.
 Our goal was to compare the climate awareness of inhabitants of Denmark and Germany.

 We carried out a survey in Tønder among our host students, aged 16 to 17, and later went downtown to question Danish locals.
 The age range of the people we spoke to in the street started at 20 and went up to well over 70.
-In total, we spoke to 35 Danish inhabitants.
+In total, we spoke to 35 Danish inhabitants and another 27 Germans.

 At first, the idea of questioning strangers in the street was a little scary to us, but the kind and polite manner of the locals quickly gave us confidence and motivation to go through with our task optimistically.
 We were happy to find that the locals were open to take our survey, concentrated on the questions and took them very seriously.